shieldgenerator7/AgranariTTRPG/Agranari Features.md

 -   50+ Strength
 -   50+ in a Bludgeoning melee weapon

+Trainable Stats

+-   Hard Swing Strength Factor (default: x0.1 per weapon)

-Whenever you make a melee attack with a Bludgeoning weapon, you may make a Strength check and add its value to your Damage value.
+Whenever you make a melee attack with a Bludgeoning weapon, you may make a Strength check, multiply it by your Hard Swing Strength Factor stat, and add its value to your Damage value.
 If you do, this attack’s recovery time cost increases by 1.

 ## Piercer